EWMA objectives and goals

 EWMA works to achieve the following goals:

-- To provide highly accessible educational resources for citizens, patients and professionals.
+- To provide accessible educational resources for professionals, patients and citizens.

-- To promote wounds as one of the major challenges for the quality of life of citizens as well as a major contributor to the economic burden of European health care systems.
+- To promote non healing wounds as a major health care challenge as well as an economic burden for European health care systems.

-- To promote the delivery of cost-effective, evidence-based best practice wound prevention and wound treatment.
+- To promote cost-effective, evidence-based best practice wound prevention and treatment.

 - To promote a multidisciplinary approach to the prevention and treatment of wounds.